Kurt Sutter: Comic books

 In 2016, Sutter produced a six-issue comic book miniseries with Boom!
-Studios entitled Lucas Stand.
+Studios titled Lucas Stand.
 The first issue was released on June 1, 2016.
 He also worked on a comic book called Sisters of Sorrow; the book was launched at the 2016 San Diego Comic-Con.

 Projects in development

 In May 2021, it was announced that Sutter would direct a horror film titled This Beast for Netflix.
 In November 2021, it was announced that he would create a western series titled The Abandons for Netflix.

 Influences

 Sutter has stated he's had multiple influences in his writing style, including William Shakespeare, specifically his play Hamlet.
 He based the characters of Sons of Anarchy on Hamlet.
 Other cultural influences include Mad Magazine, Hanna-Barbera cartoons, and the television show Hill Street Blues, among others.

 Personal life

 Sutter moved to Los Angeles in 2000.
 Sutter married actress Katey Sagal in a private ceremony on October 2, 2004, at their home in Los Feliz, California.
 Their first child, daughter Esme Louise, was born January 10, 2007.
 Esme was carried by a surrogate mother.

-Sutter is an animal rights activist, and is vegan.
+Sutter is an animal rights activist and is vegan.
 He is also a motorcycle enthusiast.